-If you are unhappy with the department's response, or you don't receive a response within 45 business days, you can complain to the Office of the Information Commissioner (OIC).
+If you are unhappy with the department's response to your complaint, or you don't receive a response within 45 business days, you can complain to the Office of the Information Commissioner (OIC).
+Information about that process is available on the OIC website.